replicatedhq/r8d-installer/docs/design.md

 - docker images
 - manifests (local path provisioner)

-## What's the best way to pull in the assets required?
-Can this be abstracted?
--> No, every repo has a different struct that keeps these from being loaded.
-- Go CLI?
-- Github Actions?
-- Script?
-- Makefile?

 ## Do we store dependencies in the repo?
 No, this is probably a bad idea, but the build command needs to generate these to include in the overall binary.

-## How should an installation look?

-`r8d install server`

-Any customizations go directorly into the RKE yaml as would be an ordinary installation.

 ## What is the ideal workflow for updates?